AndrejsKrilovs/task-tracker-app/README.md

 ✅ This will:

-- Build backend & frontend
+- Pull application from docker-hub
 - Run PostgreSQL + App containers using Docker Compose
 - Apply DB migrations via Liquibase